Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/add_new_api.md

       }
 ```

-* Add a sample config for the integration tests in [cmd/monaco/test-resources/integration-all-configs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/tree/main/cmd/monaco/test-resources/integration-all-configs)
+2\.
+Add a sample config for the integration tests in [cmd/monaco/test-resources/integration-all-configs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/tree/main/cmd/monaco/test-resources/integration-all-configs)

-* Add your API to the [table of supported APIs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code#configuration-types--apis).
+3\.
+Add your API to the [table of supported APIs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code#configuration-types--apis).

-After performing this steps, please create the pull request in the upstream repository.
-Other users
+> :rocket: After performing these steps, please create the pull request in the upstream repository to share it with the community!
-of `monaco` will thank you! :rocket: